tdemin/tdem.in/content/post/restic-with-systemd.md

 These unit files allow backing up to an unlimited number of repos as long as the relevant configuration is provided through `/etc/restic/repo-name.{env,files}`.

-Notes:

-* The `restic-pg@.service` can be run as a non-root `postgres` user instead of utilizing `sudo` directly.
-* restic can also be run as a non-root user if wanted.
-The official docs [describe this fairly well][resticnonroot].

 ## Links / sources

 * [Recipe to backing up PostgreSQL in a Docker container][link1], originally